ddelcastillof/resume_python/README.md

 ## Google Sheets Setup

-For public access (equivalent to `gs4_deauth()` in R), the current setup assumes public read access to the Google Sheet.
+The current setup assumes public read access to the Google Sheet, which is the case with the current CV spreadsheet.
 For authenticated access, you'll need to:

 1. Create a Google Cloud Project
 2. Enable the Google Sheets API